We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Challenging — but not impossible.
 We’ve got the deets on how to snag this med ethically and safely for weight management.

-Ozempic is only available via prescription, so the first step toward getting the drug is to visit your doctor’s office.
+Ozempic is only available via prescription, so the first step toward getting the drug is to talk with your doctor, ideally in person.
 Though some websites offer knock-off versions of semaglutides that you can order without a prescription, we definitely don’t recommend going this route.
 Faux pharmaceuticals can be extremely dangerous.

-If your GP isn’t open to prescribing the med for weight loss alone, you can consider getting a second opinion from a weight loss specialist or a weight loss clinic.
+If your general practitioner isn’t open to prescribing the med for weight loss alone, you can consider getting a second opinion from a weight loss specialist or a weight loss clinic.

 What to do with Ozempic prescription